-Once you open the package, make sure it’s tightly sealed when not in use.
+Once you open the carton, make sure it’s tightly sealed when not in use.

 Can You Freeze Half and Half?

 Freezing affects the taste and texture of half and half, and that’s why most producers advise against it.
 The dairy product separates, and giving it a good stir or blending it won’t exactly bring it back to its natural state.

 If you’re unsure if it will be good enough for your recipe, freeze a small amount and prepare a mini version of it to test it out.

 This way, you can easily thaw as much as you need without thawing the whole container.
-Plus the cubes don’t take that much space, and you can divide those into several freezer bags, so you can basically fit them anywhere.
+Plus, the cubes don’t take that much space, and you can divide those into several freezer bags, so you can basically fit them anywhere.

-Another method of freezing is by using an airtight container.
-Just pour half and half into the container, close it tightly and chuck into the fridge.
+Another method of freezing is using an airtight container.
+Just pour half and half into the container, close it tightly and chuck it into the fridge.
 Make sure to leave an inch of headspace, as the product will expand when frozen.

-How Long Does Half and Half Last
+How Long Does Half and Half Last?

-|Half and half (unopened)||Best-by + 3 – 5 days|
+|Half and half (unopened)||Use-by + 3 – 5 days|